mkblvcreates/HoloStudio/README.md

 This work could not have been done without the guidance of professors [Paulo Dias](https://github.com/pmdjdias) and [Miguel Oliveira](https://github.com/miguelriemoliveira).
 Special thanks to Marcelo Silva and the entire VR360 team.

+For further information, feel free to reach out.

 <img alt="VR360 Team 2021" src="https://github.com/FilipeLopesPires/HoloStudio/blob/main/img/team.png" width="100%"/>